jiasong18/Ant-Media-Server-Wiki/How-to-Setup-Ant-Media-Server-Clustering-on-Azure.md

 [![Image](images/azure/virtual-machine-4.png)](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/azure/virtual-machine-4.png)

-Bu ekranda Virtual Network olarak onceden olusturmus oldugumuz antmedia-cluster-virtual-network 'u secin.
-Network interface olarak origin subnetini secin ve Use a load Balancer Yes tiklayin.
-Onceden olusturmus oldugumuz application gateway 'i secin ve Backend Pool olarak origin i secin ve "Next: Scaling" 'i tiklayin.
+Select the antmedia-cluster-virtual-network that we created before as Virtual Network in this screen.
+Select the origin subnet as Network interface and click “Yes” for Use a load balancer choice.
+Select the application gateway that we created before and select origin as Backend pool then click the “Next: Scaling”.

 [![Image](images/azure/virtual-machine-5.png)](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/azure/virtual-machine-5.png)